Updated July 27, 2023

-Difference between Bank Rate vs Repo Rate
+Difference Between Bank Rate vs Repo Rate

-Bank Rate vs Repo rate are the two most important rates that are used for calculating borrowing and lending activities.
+Bank Rate vs Repo rate is the two most important rates that are used for calculating borrowing and lending activities.
 While both these rates are used to control inflation and maintain liquidity in the market they are often considered to be the same.
 However, as discussed below there are many vital differences between the two.
-Before we turn to the comparison directly lets first understand what these rates really mean.
+Before we turn to the comparison directly let’s first understand what these rates really mean.

 It is the Rate that central banks charge for a loan that they provide to a commercial bank and does not involve any collateral.
 Whenever any commercial bank has a shortage of funds they can borrow from the central bank.
-Bank rate is one of the important factors which is used by policy makers to regulate the economy.
+The bank rate is one of the important factors which is used by policymakers to regulate the economy.
 The economy is stimulated by decreasing the bank rate.
 This makes borrowing cheaper and encourages the same which increases spending.
 When the policymakers think that the rate of inflation is going up they increase the bank rate. it is used in determining the monetary policy of the economy

 In our daily life when we fall short of funds we go to the bank to borrow some money.
 In a similar fashion when a bank falls short of money it goes to the central banks to borrow money.
-Repo rate is the rate at which central banks lend money to the commercial banks at the time of financial needs.
+Repo rate is the rate at which central banks lend money to commercial banks at the time of financial needs.
 This loan is given by keeping some securities, bonds as collateral.
 For example, a bank borrows $20000 from the central bank and the rate of interest is 10%, then the commercial bank will pay the central bank $2000 as the total amount of interest.

 It is used to maintain liquidity in the banking sector.
 If the central bank of the country is looking to increase liquidity in the banking system then it will decrease the repo rate on the other hand if it wants to curb borrowing and control the liquidity it will increase the repo rate.
-Increased in rate means Central bank will get a higher amount of interest
+An increase in rate means the Central bank will get a higher amount of interest

-Bank Rate vs Repo Rate (Infographics)
+Head to Head Comparison Between Bank Rate vs Repo Rate (Infographics)

 Below is the Top 8 Comparison between Bank Rate vs Repo Rate.